csiro-data-school/Intro-to-APIs/_episodes/04-Creating URL queries.md

 address you provide.

 # Reading API Documentation
+Let's refer to the [NASA API documentation][nasa-api]:

-- Look through the params
+- Look through the endpoints
-    - What types of search parameters are available?
+    - What types of parameters are available for the different endpoints?
     - Do they match what you need?
-    - What is the Endpoint (Base URL)?
+    - What is the Base URL?
 - Look for sample requests & responses
     - What kind of data does it return?
     - Is it what you’re looking for?